leoneliker/MeetMap/README.md

 # MeetMap
-Application that allows you to see the next activities in your city and meet people on them.
-This project will be made by Almudena Fernandez, Iker Iturralde and Nerea Ramos for the modules: "Desarrollo de Interfaces" and "Programación Multimedia y dispositivos Móviles"
+Application that allows you to see the next activities in Madrid and meet people on them.
+This project has been made by Almudena Fernandez, Daniel Garcia, Iker Iturralde and Nerea Ramos as the Final Degree Project.
+It had an approximate development of 6 months and different methodologies were used that conclude in a very complete project as, for example, API rest from [Madrid government ](https://datos.madrid.es/portal/site/egob/menuitem.214413fe61bdd68a53318ba0a8a409a0/?vgnextoid=b07e0f7c5ff9e510VgnVCM1000008a4a900aRCRD&vgnextchannel=b07e0f7c5ff9e510VgnVCM1000008a4a900aRCRD&vgnextfmt=default), online database with Firebase, realtime chats and more.

+If u want more information about this proyect, u have access to this pdf about the memory:

 ## User manual